empicano/aiomqtt/CONTRIBUTING.md

 # Contributing

 Hi there!
-Thanks for your interest in contributing to _asyncio-mqtt_.
+Thanks for your interest in contributing to asyncio-mqtt.

 ## Setting up an environment